News & Media

 LinkedIn: British Association of Dermatologists

-Be cautious of unsolicited messages or posts offering products or treatments, especially if they claim to be endorsed by the BAD.
+Be cautious of unsolicited messages or posts offering products or treatments, especially if they claim to be endorsed by the BAD or appear to come from a BAD account – this is not something that we do.

-Look out for poor grammar, spelling mistakes, overly aggressive marketing tactics, and unbelievable before and after images.
+Look out for overly aggressive marketing tactics, unlikely claims of endorsement from organisations like the BAD, and unbelievable before and after images.
 Claims that are too good to be true, often are.

 Reporting Misrepresentation